ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 You can define microenvironments with prior knowledge, imaging or Visium analysis with [cell2location](https://cell2location.readthedocs.io/en/latest/notebooks/cell2location_short_demo_downstream.html#4.-Identify-groups-of-co-located-cell-types-using-matrix-factorisation).

 ## TF activity status: CellSign module
-CellPhoneDB v5 incorporates the  CellSign module, this prioritises high-confidence interactions by leveraging the activity status of the transcription factors downstream the receptor.
-These receptor-to-TF relationships are retrieved from a manual revision of the literature and are restricted to transcription factors with high specificity for an upstream receptor.
-Currently, the resource contains a total of 211 highly-specific direct receptor-to-TF relationships.
-CellSign module uses TF activation as a downstream sensor for receptor activation upon cell-cell interaction, thus adding an extra layer of evidence to the likelihood of the cell-cell interaction.
+CellPhoneDB v5 incorporates the  CellSign module which prioritises high-confidence interactions by leveraging the activity status of the transcription factors downstream the receptor.
+Receptor-to-TF relationships are retrieved by manual revision of the literature and are restricted to transcription factors with high specificity for an upstream receptor.
+CellSign database contains a total of 211 highly-specific direct receptor-to-TF relationships.
+CellSign uses TF activation as a downstream sensor for receptor activation upon cell-cell interaction, thus adding an extra layer of evidence to the likelihood of the cell-cell interaction.

 The module requires a user-provided list of the TFs that are active in each cell type, ideally estimated in a data-driven manner.
 To identify active transcription factors you can use: (i) their own TF expression (ii) the expression of their target genes (DoRothEA) (iii) the chromatin accessibility of their binding motifs from scATAC-seq atlases (ChromVar, SCENIC).
 The receptor-TF database can be updated by the user to include additional relationships of interest.